Snæfell (women's basketball)

 The Snæfell women's basketball team, commonly known as Snæfell, is the women's basketball department of Ungmennafélagið Snæfell, based in Stykkishólmur, Iceland.

 History

-Snæfell's women's team first played in Úrvalsdeild kvenna during the 2008–09 season after winning Division I the previous season with a perfect record.
+Snæfell's women's team first played in Úrvalsdeild kvenna during the 2008–09 season after winning 1. deild kvenna the previous season with a perfect record.
 It won the national championship for three straight seasons, from 2014 to 2016, and the Icelandic Basketball Cup in 2016.
 They furthermore won the Supercup in 2012 and from 2014 to 2016.
 On 2 June 2021, the club announced that it would not take its seat in the Úrvalsdeild for the 2021–22 season and register it in the second-tier 1. deild kvenna.

+After two years in the 1. deild kvenna, the team gained promotion back to the Úrvalsdeild for the 2023–24 season following its expansion from 8 teams to 10 and ÍR's folding.
+Following the season, it was relegated back to the 1. deild.

+On 11 December 2024, the team withdrew from the 1. deild after posting a 2–5 record in the first 7 games.
+It had previously forfeited its game in the Icelandic Cup a few days earlier.